 From 2014 to 2016, she served as Minister of Highways and Minister responsible for Saskatchewan Gaming Corporation.

-Nancy is currently serving Saskatchewan as Minister of Energy and Resources, Minister responsible for the Public Service Commission, and as a member of the Legislation and Regulation Review Red Tape Committee.
+She is currently a member of the Legislation and Regulation Review Red Tape Committee.

 Office: #3G - 520 Central St. W., Warman, SK.
 (Mailing Address: Box 2270, Warman, SK., S0K 4S0)